Employment Law And Workers Rights

 When consulting with an employment lawyer, you might not have a lot of time.
 That’s why it’s important to know the most important questions to ask an employment lawyer before hiring them.

-You might have a lot of questions you’ll want to ask an employment lawyer upon consultation.
-It’s easy to get overwhelmed and potentially waste time by not painting a full picture during your consultation.
+You’ll have a lot of questions for your employment lawyer upon consultation.
+It’s easy to get distracted with details and waste time.
 By asking these 8 questions, you’ll stay focused on what’s important while still getting a good impression of your employment lawyer.

-These employment lawyer questions can give you confidence about your case give you an idea of who your employment lawyer is.
-If your employment lawyer cannot adequately answer all these questions during your consultation, it may be time to move on.
+These questions can give you confidence about your case, and give you an idea of who your employment lawyer is.
+If your employment lawyer cannot confidently answer all these questions during your consultation, it may be time to move on.

 Have you handled this type of case?

-Ask your employment lawyer upon consultation how often do they practice employment law and if it’s their main focus.
-Ask them if this is their only specialty and how long have you been working in employment law.
-This will give you an idea of what their experience is.
-Even if they don’t regularly practice employment law, their other qualifications may still be helpful to you.
+Ask your lawyer how often do they practice employment law, how long they’ve done it for, and if it’s their main focus.
+This will give you an idea of what their experience is and if employment law is truly their specialty.
+Even if they don’t regularly practice employment law, their other qualifications may still be helpful for your case.

 Do you have any conflicts of interest?